Take a break

 Not doing it all also includes everything on a long financial checklist.

 Remember: We’re here to help with anything that has a dollar sign.
-The financial planning you do with your planner covers all aspects of your financial life – your retirement goals, estate plan, taxes, insurance and more – so you’re already on a path to achieve your goals.
+The financial plan you created with your planner should cover all aspects of your financial life – your retirement goals, estate plan, taxes, insurance and more – so you’re on a path to help achieve your goals.
 That’s a reason to feel good.

 We’re not saying there aren’t certain financial tasks that need to get done before Dec.
 31, but maybe there aren’t as many as you think.